-Port wine Fonseca Vintage 2003 37,5cl
+Port Wine Fonseca Vintage 2003 37,5cl

-Harmonious and elegant wine, some quality structure with amazing notes of spices and mint, very clear fruit, soft.
+Fonseca Wine Port harmonious and elegant wine, some quality structure with amazing notes of spices and mint, very clear fruit, soft.

 Beautiful deep color with red brick halo.
 Nose of good depth, sweet and harmonious, something witty, rich, soft touches of black chocolate and cherry (cherry tomatoes).